saveourtool/diktat/README.md

     }
 }
 ```
 </details>

-You can run diktat checks using task `diktatCheck` and automatically fix errors with tasks `diktatFix`.
+You can run diktat checks using task `./gradlew diktatCheck` and automatically fix errors with task `./gradlew diktatFix`.

 ## Run with Spotless
 [Spotless](https://github.com/diffplug/spotless) is a linter aggregator.